shrine-maiden-heavy-industries/torii-hdl/docs/index.md

 There is also a [collection of board definition files] for popular FPGA development boards from various vendors, to help you get up to speed with your designs faster.

+## Community

+The two primary community spots for Torii are the `#torii` IRC channel on [libera.chat] (`irc.libera.chat:6697`) which you can join via your favorite IRC client or the [web chat], and the [discussion forum] on GitHub.

+Please do join and share your projects using Torii, ask questions, get help with problems, or discuss Torii's development.

+We also maintain a list of [projects using Torii], so post it in the [show and tell] section of the [discussion forum] and we'll add it!

 [Verilog]: https://ieeexplore.ieee.org/document/1620780
 [SystemVerilog]: https://ieeexplore.ieee.org/document/8299595
 [VHDL]: https://ieeexplore.ieee.org/document/8938196